What are the different types of insulin?

 Basal insulin.
 Controls your blood glucose levels between meals and throughout the night.
 This is usually used once or twice daily.
 It can be used alone or in combination with oral medicines or rapid-acting insulin.

 Pre-mixed insulin.
 Combination of bolus and basal insulins that controls blood glucose levels after and between meals.
 These are usually used twice daily before breakfast and dinner.
 They can be used alone or in combination with oral medicines.

 The type of insulin your doctor prescribes will depend on the type of diabetes you have, your lifestyle (when and what you eat, how much you exercise), your age, your body’s response to insulin.
 It also depends on how often you are able or willing to check your blood glucose and give yourself injections.

 People with type 1 diabetes often need more than one type of insulin.
 Most people with type 2 diabetes who use insulin just use basal (long-acting) insulin initially.

 What are insulin analogs?

 In recent years, scientists have developed new products called insulin analogs.
 These have been genetically engineered to better match the insulin produced by your pancreas.

 Insulin analogs make it easier to control blood glucose.
 By controlling and preventing hyperglycemia (high blood glucose) and hypoglycemia (low blood glucose), they may reduce the risk of diabetic health problems and improve your quality of life.
 Like traditional insulins, insulin analogs are injected with a syringe, an insulin pen, or an insulin pump.
-Insulin analogs include long-acting, basal insulins (glargine and determir) and rapid acting, bolus insulins (lispro, aspart, and glulisine).
+Insulin analogs include long-acting, basal insulins (for example glargine and determir) and rapid-acting, bolus insulins (for example, lispro, aspart, and glulisine).